HumanCellAtlas/data-portal-content/content/help/help/help-and-faq.md

 #### How do I access the data in the HCA?

-The user guides in the *Learn* section of the data portal contain detailed information about [how to access the data](https://prod.data.humancellatlas.org/learn).
+The user guides in the *Intro* section of the data portal contain detailed information about [how to access the data](/intro).
 We have also created a series of [data consumer vignettes](https://github.com/HumanCellAtlas/data-consumer-vignettes), which give examples of how others have accessed and used the data from the HCA.

 #### How do I visualize or analyze the data in the HCA?